EddV23/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ## Task 14: Group Visitors by IP and HTTP Status Code
 - Use awk to group visitors by IP and HTTP status code
 - Display the data in descending order of occurrences

 ### Example
 ```bash
 # This script groups visitors by IP and HTTP status code
 ./103-dig_the-data | head -n 10
 ```

 ## License
-- This project is licensed under the MIT License - see the LICENSE.md file for details.
+- This project is licensed under the MIT License